Broad Haven: Welsh Triangle-Broad Haven-Dyfed Triangle

 In 1977 the area was the scene of alleged UFO sightings and nicknamed the Welsh Triangle, Broad Haven Triangle or Dyfed Triangle in the manner of the Bermuda Triangle.
 On 4 February 1977, a yellow cigar-shaped craft was claimed to have landed in a field next to Broadhaven Primary School, with a group of 14 children claiming to have observed the craft and a silver creature.
 On 17 February 1977, the same craft was claimed to have been seen by teachers at the school and other witnesses.
 On 19 April 1977, the owner of the Haven Fort Hotel in Little Haven claims to have seen an 'upside-down saucer' in a neighbouring field and two humanoid creatures.
 An investigator from the Ministry of Defence was unable to find any evidence of such a landing, and further speculated that "a local prankster" might have been involved.
+In 2024, Sian Eleri investigated for series 2 of BBC 3s Paranormal.